Screen Violence

 Screen Violence is the fourth studio album by Scottish synth-pop band Chvrches.
-Conceived after their previous album Love Is Dead, production began in early 2020 before the advent of the COVID-19 pandemic, but continued remotely once it began.
-Thematically based around horror, the album is tonally darker and more narrative-based than the band's previous work, with songs drawing on the band's personal experiences, including disillusionment and societal expectations of womanhood.
+Conceived after their previous album Love Is Dead (2018), production began in early 2020 before the advent of the COVID-19 pandemic, and continued remotely once it began.
+Thematically based around horror, the album is tonally darker and more narrative-based than the band's previous work.
+Its songs draw on the band's personal experiences, such as disillusionment and the societal expectations of womanhood.

 The album was preceded by three singles: "He Said She Said", "How Not To Drown", and "Good Girls", the second of which incorporates vocals from the Cure frontman Robert Smith.
-It was released on 27 August 2021 through EMI Records in the UK and Glassnote Records in the US.
+The album was released on 27 August 2021 through EMI Records in the UK and Glassnote Records in the US.
 It received largely positive reviews from critics, who commended its composition and lyrical themes.
-The single "How Not To Drown" was recognised at the NME Awards 2022 the following year.
+The single "How Not To Drown" was recognised at the NME Awards 2022.

 Background

-For their previous album, Love Is Dead, Chvrches worked with external producers such as Greg Kurstin and oriented their sound closer to pop music.
+For their previous album, Love Is Dead (2018), Chvrches worked with external producers such as Greg Kurstin and oriented their sound towards pop music.
 With the band's growing popularity, frontwoman Lauren Mayberry received increased scrutiny and attention, and death threats and abusive messages, which increased the pressure on her and the band.
-After collaborating with Marshmello on "Here with Me", the band criticised him working with Chris Brown and Tyga due to sexual abuse allegations; Brown responded by stating he wished that the band was hit by a "speeding bus full of mental patients".
-Meanwhile, songwriter and instrument player Martin Doherty was struggling with depression, being secluded while on tour for Love Is Dead.
+After collaborating with Marshmello on "Here with Me" in 2019, the band criticised him for working with Chris Brown and Tyga despite sexual abuse allegations made against them; Brown responded by stating he wished that the band was hit by a "speeding bus full of mental patients".
+Meanwhile, the band's songwriter and instrument player Martin Doherty was struggling with depression and became secluded while on tour for Love Is Dead.
 These events partially influenced the ultimate direction of Screen Violence.